ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

     return cell;
 }
 ```
-Next we need a way to obtain JSON from the REST api we published using djangorestframework.
+Next we need a way to obtain JSON from the REST api we published using django REST framework.
 We first establish an NSArray object called `fishJson` by registering it in the @interface level and synthesizing it with `@property` and `@synthesize`.
 This replaces the codes for the setters and getters.
 We then replace the code we had in the `numberOfRowsInSection`, where we change `fishes` with `fishJson` which contain the JSON we downloaded from the REST api.
 ```objectivec
 @interface TableViewController ()
 @property (strong) NSArray *fishJson;